 The Company manages its credit risk through its counterparty ratings and credit limits.
 The Company is mainly exposed to credit risk on its bank accounts and accounts and advances receivable.
 Bank accounts and short-term investments are primarily with Canadian Schedule 1 banks and Banco de Credito in Perú.
 The Company has accounts and advances receivable primarily related to IGV receivable from the Perúvian government.
 The Company's receivable related to its sale of its Antilla project is secured by the return of equity in the event of default.
-The total of cash and cash equivalents, and accounts and advances receivable of \$4,545,417 (2022 - \$7,998,562) represents the maximum credit exposure.
-The Company has not identified any significant increase in credit risk with respect to its financial assets at December 31, 2022.
+The total of cash and cash equivalents, and accounts and advances receivable of \$3,328,867 (2022 - \$7,998,562) represents the maximum credit exposure.
+The Company has not identified any significant increase in credit risk with respect to its financial assets as at September 30, 2023 or December 31, 2022.
 Subsequent to year end new payment terms have been agreed with respect to the Antilla receivable.
-The Company has not identified any allowances for credit losses at June 30, 2023 or December 31, 2022.
+The Company has not identified any allowances for credit losses at September 30, 2023 or December 31, 2022.